Biden aides fill the void on TV while Trump remains off the air - KESQ

 A version of this article first appeared in the “Reliable Sources” newsletter.
 You can sign up for free right here.

-While President Trump is obstructing the transition of power, his administration is obstructing the free flow of information.
-From the WH to the Pentagon to the State Department to the GSA, officials are dodging questions from the press corps.
+While President Donald Trump is obstructing the transition of power, his administration is obstructing the free flow of information.
+From the White House to the Pentagon to the State Department, officials are dodging questions from the press corps.
 It is the ultimate show of weakness by Trump.
 And it is happening as he stares down defeat.
-In the words of the NYT, this is “a moment of truth for the Republican Party: The country is on a knife’s edge, with GOP officials from state capitols to Congress choosing between the will of voters and the will of one man.”
+In the words of the New York Times, this is “a moment of truth for the Republican Party: The country is on a knife’s edge, with GOP officials from state capitols to Congress choosing between the will of voters and the will of one man.”

 President-elect Joe Biden, meanwhile, is filling the void.
 The Biden transition team is making news on an almost hourly basis.
 Trump suddenly has to adjust to the new norm: He’s just a secondary story.